For Patients & Caregivers

 For Healthcare Professionals

 DMSO has been shown to cause neural damage in animals (9).
-Topical application of DMSO leads to a strong garlic taste in the mouth (10).
+Topical application results in a strong garlic taste in the mouth (10).
 Intravesical DMSO is an approved prescription drug for the treatment of interstitial cystitis.
-DMSO is not approved for use in other forms due to lack of studies analyzing its efficacy and potential toxicities.
+DMSO is not approved for use in other forms due to lack of efficacy and safety data.